O1sims/Koala/README.md

-# Kalua
+# Koala

 ## Overview

-Kalua is a Python-based web application that illustrates the concept of [blockchain](https://en.wikipedia.org/wiki/Blockchain).
+Koala is a Python-based web application that illustrates the concept of [blockchain](https://en.wikipedia.org/wiki/Blockchain).
 The application provides a simple website that allows users to store and share information.
 The information shared on the blockchain is identified by three essential fields: (1) content; (2) author; and (3) timestamp.
 Because the content will be stored on the blockchain, it is immutable and permanent.

 ## Technology stack